adstuart/azure-routeserver-summarisation/README.md

 ![](images/2021-11-01-09-39-49.png)

+An alternative solution would be a single untrust interface on the summarisation NVA, but a more granular NVA.
+E.g. 10.1.0.0/16 > orange, 172.16.0.0/16 > green.

 **4. Utilise Azure LB if running multiple pairs of SDWAN NVA.
 This assumes SDWAN NVA are stateless.
 A/S design if they are stateful (firewall state without table sync etc)**

 ![](images/2021-11-01-09-43-05.png)